ilya40umov/linux-mint-via-terminal/README.md

 ##### Process / System Management
 - `ps aux | grep java` - show running java processes
 - `pstree` - show running prcesses as a tree
-- `kill process_id` - send a signal for the process to terminate (or `kill -9 pid` to forcefully terminate the process)
+- `kill pid` - send a signal for the process to terminate (or `kill -9 pid` to forcefully terminate the process)
 - `crontab -l` - list (edit) cron jobs of the current user
 - `reboot` - signal system to reboot
 - `poweroff` - send the ACPI signal to the system to power down (works great with *Alt+F2* in Cinnamon/Gnome)